trokhymovych/KI_multilingual_training/README.md

 ```commandline
 python modules/train_model.py
 ```
 In this section we use the prepared data from previous sections.
-The sample of data used for training can be found later in **Prepared data** section.
+The sample of data used can be found in **Prepared data** section.
 Full data will be published after the paper publication.

 #### 7. Evaluation:
 **Performance metrics:**